dabeaz/curio/docs/tutorial.rst

             async with SignalSet(signal.SIGHUP) as sigset:
                 print('Starting the server')
                 serv_task = await new_task(run_server(host, port, echo_client))

+		# Wait for a restart signal
                 await sigset.wait()

+		# Cancel the server and all of its child tasks
                 print('Server shutting down')
                 await serv_task.cancel_children()
                 await serv_task.cancel()